hrnanhrnanhrnan/csharp-playground/README.md

 Once installed, you’re ready to start coding in the playground!

+## NOTES

+- Only global variables, i.e. variables declared at the top level, will have their values displayed inline.
+This is a limitation when running the code with "Microsoft.CodeAnalysis.CSharp.Scripting" nuget which is used in the Analyzer server.

+- All code has to be written in Program.cs in the playground directory when running the playground, i.e. types can NOT be declared in separate files.
+This is because it is only the code in Program.cs which is sent from the Client (vscode) to the Analyzer server.

 ## Extension Settings

 You can configure the following settings to customize your C# Playground experience: